mvfranco94/foundation-landing-page/README.md

-# foundation-landing-page
+# Foundation: Landing Page

-Project: Landing Page Template
+Project to build a landing page template, to practice html and css.